EGGY45-egg/MajorMatch/docs/IMPLEMENTATION.md

 - tests/test_orchestrator.py
 Summary: Add an Ollama tool-calling orchestrator for prediction, job context, and course search
 Details: Introduced a shared Ollama `chat_completion()` helper that supports tool definitions, then added `api/orchestrator.py` to run a tool-calling conversation loop using the three main MajorMatch capabilities: career-track prediction, Adzuna job context, and semantic course search.
 The Streamlit app now includes a dedicated orchestrated-assistant panel so users can ask one question and let Ollama decide which tools to invoke.
 Added pytest coverage that simulates a multi-tool conversation and verifies the tool trace and returned artifacts.
 Next: refine the prompt/tool schema and consider showing orchestrator artifacts in a more compact UI card layout.

+Date: 2026-05-25
+Author: RV
+Area: UI / Backend
+Files changed:
+- app_logic.py
+- streamlit_app.py
+- docs/IMPLEMENTATION.md
+Summary: Switch to chatbot-first UI and show tool-specific interfaces only when tools are actually invoked
+Details: Reworked the Streamlit experience to match a chat-native flow similar to ChatGPT/Gemini behavior.
+The app now starts as a pure chatbot and does not pre-render prediction, career-context, course, or visualization sections by default.
+Added deterministic intent routing in `app_logic.py` so tools are called only when the user message clearly asks for those features (to reduce hallucination risk with lightweight local models).
+Tool-specific UIs are now conditionally rendered only when that tool was used for the latest user request.